hendricwidjaja/T1A2-Portfolio/README.md

 The structure of the website can be separated into 3x sections.
 "Core content" found on the main pages (top & second level), supplementary content which are links found on the main pages (third level) & external links.

 The general structure of the website allows easy navigation for the user between the four main pages (Home, About, Projects & Contact) through the use of the navigation bar at the header and footer.
 The user is also exposed to the links for secondary pages such as blog pages and project pages.
 Each of these secondary pages has internal links in its body to prompt the user to either go back or forth between secondary pages and prompting them to move on to the next main page once they have consumed all secondary pages.

 ![Previous & Next Project Button](/docs/snippets/prev-next-btns.png)

 <i>Previous & Next Project buttons seen on secondary webpage (Terminal Application)</i>

 The target audience of this website are for employers who are looking to engage a dev and/or IT professional.
-Therefore, it is critical that the website not only displays content that protrays the skills and professional knowledge the employer is looking for, but the structure of the website should also aim to get the employer to start a conversation with the developer.
+Therefore, it is critical that the website not only displays content that portrays the skills and professional knowledge the employer is looking for, but the structure of the website should also aim to get the employer to start a conversation with the developer.
 The structure aims to do this in three main ways.

 ### Path to the Contact Page
 Firstly, the structure of the website allows the viewer to navigate to the contact page without having to use the navigation bar.
 Each page leads to the next, until the viewer either downloads the developer's CV or contacts them via the contact form.
 This is done by attempting to have the viewer complete these actions at the end of the first page, right after they see the developers experience, education and testimonials.
 If the viewer was not yet convinced, the website prompts the viewer to find out more about the developer through internal links generally right after the main content of each page.
 This will continue as the viewer sees the developers about page, projects and finally ends up at the contact page.
 This structure ensures that the viewer will see a call of action to contact the developer at least once throughout their time on the website.